 You can note that the part is digitally signed by Google with the file description as the Chrome Cleanup Tool.
 Hence, this tool is absolutely secure.

-It is worth noting that there is no network contact at the reporting method.
-The tool’s only task is to report Chrome on the applications that does not work with the chrome browser traditionally.
+It is worth noting that there are no network contacts at the reporting method.
+The tool’s only task is to report Chrome on the applications that do not work with the chrome browser traditionally.